 Mushrooms are very on trend with interiors; check out all these mushroom crafts.

 Hand-stitching the little mushrooms can be therapeutic once the vintage images have been printed.
 As the stitch is simple, the craft doesn’t require much concentration.
-I made most of the mushrooms whilst getting watching Netflix.
+I made most of the mushrooms while watching Netflix.

-As well as being a straightforward craft, it was also very affordable as I used mainly repurposed materials.
+In addition to being a straightforward craft, it was also very affordable, as I primarily used repurposed materials.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.